 18 2015 OF JUNE - the secret to prevent HIV infection lies within the human immune system, but "More-of-25-years-of-search-worm" They have not been able, up to now, to produce a vaccine capable of forming the body to neutralize the virus changing.
 New research from Rockefeller University, in collaboration with other institutions, suggest a single shot will never do the job.
 Instead, they found that a series of immunizations can be the most promising route for a vaccine against HIV.

-Scientists have thought for some time that several immunizations, each tailored to specific phases of the immune response can be used to generate a special class of combating HIV, a special class of antibodies, called broadly neutralizing antibodies.
-The findings, published in Cell 18 June and the result of a collaborative effort of Rockefeller, the Scripps Research Institute, Weill Cornell Medical College, and other institutions, provide the first evidence supporting this approach.
+Scientists have long thought that multiple immunizations, each adapted to the specific stages of the immune response, can be used to generate a special class of HIV, a special class of antibodies, called largely neutralizing antibodies.
+The findings, published June 18 at Cell and the result of a collaborative effort from Rockefeller, Scripps Research Institute, Weill Cornell Medical College, and other institutions, provide the first evidence supporting this approach.

-"As HIV mutates in a patient, the immune system continuously adapts to these changes.
-In some patients, this process produces broadly neutralizing antibodies, which are abnormal antibodies that can bind and neutralize a range of HIV variants occurring globally.
-These are antibodies that we try to motivate with a vaccine, "says co-first author Pia Dosenovic, a post-doctorate in Michel Nussenzweig, Molecular Immunology Laboratory at Rockefeller.
+"Because HIV mutates in a patient, the immune system continually adapts to these mutations.
+In some patients, this process produces broadly neutralizing antibodies, which are abnormal antibodies that can bind to and neutralize a broad range of HIV variants, which occur globally.
+These are the antibodies we want to try to motivate with a vaccine, "says co-author Pia Dosenovic, a postdoctoral fellow at Michel Nussenzweig, Molecular Immunology Laboratory at Rockefeller.

 "Our experiments suggest that stimulation of the immune response to specific vaccines at specific times, it may be possible that could mimic this process," says co-first author Lotta von Boehmer, an instructor in clinical investigation Nussenzweig also in the laboratory.

-HIV is a virus evil precisely because its continuous mutations make it a difficult target for antibodies, immune foreign proteins that recognize molecules called antigens.
-But part of the virus can not mutate: the link of the spike protein with the virus which attacks immune cells known as T cells CD4.
-This part of the virus can not change because, without it, HIV would not be able to attach and infect T cells As a result, it is a key target antigen for a few broadly neutralizing antibodies, which overcome attempts by the virus to protect is vulnerable.
+HIV is a perverse virus precisely because its continuous mutations make it a difficult target for antibodies, foreign immune proteins, that recognize molecules called antigens.
+But a part of the virus can not mutate: the binding link of the spike protein, with which the virus attacks immune cells known as CD4 T cells.
+This part of the virus can not change because without it, HIV would not be able to bind and infect T cells.
+As a result, it is a key part of the target antigen by some broadly neutralizing antibodies, which have outpaced attempts by the virus to protect is vulnerable.

-A small number of patients infected with HIV develop broadly neutralizing antibodies naturally as a result of the infection itself.
-Like all other "autoantibodies", which are produced by one type of immune cell, known as a B cell that undergoes cycles of mutations that refine its ability to generate antibodies with exact precision for a given antigen.
-In comparison with antibodies against other pathogens such as the influenza virus (flu), these broadly neutralizing antibodies are very different, in part because they have undergone a large number of mutations.
-Researchers have been working to find a shortcut that triggers the process, but so far, these broadly neutralizing antibodies have been shown to be difficult to be motivated by a vaccine.
+A small number of HIV-infected patients develops broadly neutralizing antibodies naturally as a result of the infection itself.
+Like all other "autoantibodies," they are produced by a type of immune cell, known as a B cell, that undergoes mutation cycles that refine their ability to generate antibodies with exact accuracy for a given antigen.
+Compared with antibodies against other pathogens, such as influenza (influenza) virus, these broadly neutralizing antibodies are very distinct, in part because they have been subjected to a large amount of mutations.
+Researchers have been working to find a shortcut that triggers the process, but so far, these largely neutralizing antibodies have proven difficult to be motivated with a vaccine.

-But when a fault vaccine, perhaps two or more can be successful.
-O Rockefeller Research Team tested as two critical variations the HIV antigen has affected the response of B cells when administered early in the course of the immune system, the initial response to infection by HIV, or later during the infection process already established.
-The study was conducted in mice genetically engineered to produce similar antibodies to human beings.
+But when a vaccine fails, maybe two or more can be successful.
+O Rockefeller Research Team tested how two variations of the crucial HIV antigen have affected the B cell response when given early in immune system evolution, in the initial response to HIV infection, or later during the established infection process.
+The work was conducted on mice genetically modified to produce antibodies similar to those of humans.

 A group of infected mice had antibodies with specific mutations for HIV spike protein; these represented a specific response of a B cell, active during the early stages of infection.
 Antibodies were expressed by the other mice containing mutations associated with the development of broadly neutralizing antibodies and therefore stood for a later phase of the infection.

-For each scenario, they have tested two types of antigens.
-First, an antigen was designed to make the critical cell envelope CD4 easily accessible, it was made by William Schief and colleagues Scripps.
-The second, created by John Moore and Rogier Sanders at Weill Cornell, similar to the natural versions, found in HIV.
+For each scenario, they tested two types of antigens.
+The first, an antigen was designed to make the crucial envelope of CD4 cells easily accessible, was made by William Schief and colleagues of Scripps.
+The second, created by John Moore and Rogier Sanders at Weill Cornell, similar to the natural versions, found in HIV-positive people.

 For the first stage, the setting designed showed promise for raising production of the antibody produced by B cells which proliferate and produce antibodies with the main features which represent a preliminary step for the production of broadly neutralizing antibodies.
 However, the most natural was a more effective antigen, prompting the mice to produce antibodies capable of neutralizing a number of different strains of HIV.